sf-wdi-38/js-oop-flower-power/readme.md

 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

+- Comfortably create and manipulate JavaScript objects
-- Comfortably implement JavaScript objects & functions
+- Comfortably write and interpret JavaScript functions

 ### Review: What is an Object?